-As each applicant is reviewed, identify a legally defensible reason why the applicant has not been advanced.
-Human Resources can help Search Committees on what qualifies as legally defensible.
+As each applicant is reviewed, identify the reason(s) why the applicant has not been advanced.
+These reasons must be articulated and defensible.
+Human Resources can help Search Committees understand what qualifies as legally defensible.

 If an applicant does not meet the minimum qualifications, do not consider the applicant.

 Discuss any red flags or areas of concerns with Human Resources prior to interviewing any applicants.

-Human Resources reviews the applicant pool for challenges in meeting the College’s diversity goals.
+Human Resources reviews the applicant pool to check that the process meets the College’s diversity goals.

-Committee Members must disclose to the Search Committee Chair/Hiring Manager any potential conflict that may exist to evaluate their ability to objectively review applicants and remain impartial.
+Committee Members must disclose to the Search Committee Chair/Hiring Manager any potential conflict that may exist.
+The Search Committee Chair/Hiring Manager will evaluate whether the conflict affects, or could have the appearance of affecting the Committee Member’s ability to objectively review applicants and remain impartial.
 Knowing an applicant in the pool either personally or professionally does not automatically disqualify an individual from serving on the Committee.
 If an inability to remain objective exists, the Committee Member should recuse themselves from the Committee.

 Conducting the Interviews

+The Search Committee Chair or Hiring Manager invites candidates to interview.

 Skype/telephone interviews may be used to interview applicants at the initial pre-screening stage.
-The College’s preference is to conduct Skype interviews.
-The process must be consistent; all interviews in the same search must be conducted using the same format.
+The process must be consistent for all candidates (i.e., all interviews in the same search must be conducted using the same format).
+Have a communications back-up plan in the case of tech issues, including notifying the candidate who and how to contact in the case of an issue on their end.

-The Search Committee Chair or Hiring Manager invites candidates to interview.

-Follow the interview guidelines in this manual to ensure consistency within the process.

-Questions for the candidates should be the same, with the understanding that relevant follow-up questions specific to the candidate’s experience are permissible.
+The committee develops questions for the candidates prior to any interview being conducted.
+Ask all candidates the same questions, with an understanding that relevant follow-up questions specific to the candidate’s experience are permissible.

-All members of the Search Committee should be present for all interviews for consistency to the extent possible.
+Ensure that all members of the Search Committee are present for all interviews for consistency to the extent this is possible.

 Once candidates are pre-screened, the Search Committee determines who will move forward, again identifying legally-defensible reasons for their decisions.
 The Search Committee Chair or Hiring Manager will invite the finalists to interview on campus.

-Candidates are responsible for their own travel arraignments to and from campus.
-Contact Administration and Finance for information regarding reduced prices at area hotels.
+Candidates are responsible for their own travel arrangements to and from campus.
+Contact the Accountant I in Administration and Finance for information regarding reduced prices at area hotels.

+For more detailed information regarding best practices for conducting interviews, please see Appendix B.

 Post-Interview/Pre-Offer

-Before a candidate is offered a position at the College, the Search Committee Chair or Hiring Manager must contact references by phone and document the information.
-For all non-faculty positions: the Search Committee Chair or Hiring Manager verifies contact information for the finalist’s professional references.
+For all non-faculty positions: the Search Committee Chair or Hiring Manager contacts the finalist’s professional references.
 Human Resources can provide a sample set of reference questions.
 Once the search is complete, the Hiring Manager submits the Reference Forms to Human Resources as part of the official search file.

 For faculty positions, please refer to the department procedure for collecting reference letters.
 These letters will be submitted as part of the official search file.

+The Search Committee Chair or Hiring Manager completes and submits the Affirmative Action Selection Form to Human Resources and confers with Human Resources on the final details of the search.
+This includes a discussion of the selection form, applicant pool, and salary.

+For Faculty searches, the Search Committee Chair submits final candidates to the Vice President of Academic Affairs, with pros and cons documented for each candidate.

+The Search Committee Chair moves all applicants into the appropriate folders in Interview exchange (Hired, No, etc.) Moving applicants into folders does not close the search, but must be completed before an offer can be made.

+The Affirmative Action Selection Form and the final disposition of applicants in Interview Exchange must be complete before a formal offer letter will be generated.

 Offer of Employment